AliAtaollahi/CPS_IOT_HW/README.md

 ## Project Overview

 This project develops a system to control the entry and exit of individuals in a company using IoT technologies.
-The system utilizes RFID for identification and an Arduino board equipped with an ESP8266 WiFi module to handle door mechanisms and data transmission.
+The system utilizes RFID for identification and an Arduino board equipped with an ENC28J60 Ethernet module to handle door mechanisms and data transmission.
 A simple web server is implemented in the cloud to manage access permissions, and a monitoring system is set up to track and display entry events.

 ## Features